 All children under 8 years of age must be in a properly-used child passenger restraint system, either a car seat or a booster appropriate for the child's height and weight.
 If the child is taller than four feet, nine inches, however, he or she can simply use a seat belt regardless of age.
 Also, just because your child is older than 8 doesn't mean you have to remove the booster.
 If he or she is small, for example, the seat belt may not offer the best protection against injury without a booster.

-No, prior to February 2006, only children 4 years of age and under were required to sit in a child seat while riding in a car in the state of Oklahoma.
+Prior to February 2006, only children 4 years of age and under were required to sit in a child seat while riding in a car in the state of Oklahoma.
 So things are different today than you might remember as a kid.
-That age was then raised to 6, and as of November 2015, it is now 8.
+That age was then raised to 6, and as of 2019, it is now 8.

-Obviously, the rules don't extend to school buses, and there is an exception that only applies to children seated behind the driver in church vans and licensed child care facility vans.
+There are exceptions to Oklahoma child car seat laws, but they don't apply to most Oklahomans.
+Car seat rules don't extend to school buses, but there is an additional exception that only applies to children seated behind the driver in church vans and licensed child care facility vans.
 You can read the exact language of the law on the state of Oklahoma's website.

-The National Highway Transportation Safety Administration recommends all children under the age of 13 ride in the back seat.
-The fact is that front air bag systems can seriously injure kids, so it's best for them to sit in the back.
+The National Highway Transportation Safety Administration recommends all children under the age of 13 rides in the back seat.
+The fact is that front airbag systems can seriously injure kids, so it's best for them to sit in the back.